ManwhoreDev/CoomersGuide.github.io/README.md

 # A Coomer's Guide to AI Dungeon

+To view the live version of the guide, visit https://coomersguide.github.io/.

 ## Compilation from source

 1. To acquire source files, grab Source-main.pdf from the repo and extract "Source-files.zip" archive embedded inside.
 You need a PDF viewer with embeded files view support.